evolutiondevel/dns-gamer-0164797/README.md

  - For download and install need mask notebook to macbook 11 and highter in config.plist , becouse older models not have official support
  - Need replace AptioMemiryFix-3drv to OpenRuntime.efi
  - If you are using HWmonitor.app , need replace to HWmonitorSMC2.app
+ - ApplePS2smarttouchpad replaced with VoodooPs2Controoler, which support gestures and Settings via system trackpad options.